socialismconference/songbook.github.io/songs/preacher-and-the-slave.md

 ### Verse #1:

 Long-haired preachers come out every night
-to tell you what s'wrong and what s'Try right
+Try to tell you what's wrong and what's right
 But when asked how 'bout something to eat
 They will answer in voices so sweet

-### Type Chorus #1:
+### Chorus Type #1:

-You will eat, and bye bye
+You will eat, bye and bye
-In that glorious land above the sky
+In that glorious land above the sky (Way up high!)
 Work and pray, live on hay
-You'll get pie in the sky when you die
+You'll get pie in the sky when you die (That's a lie!)

 ### Verse #2: